 The metro runs every 5 to 20 minutes, depending on time of day.
 Any metro from the airport can take you to central Copenhagen in approximately 20 minutes.
 Consult the metro map for the most convenient stop.

-Note: if you’re only going to Central Station, I recommend taking the train.
+Note: if you’re only going to Central Station, I recommend taking the train with the Copenhagen Card.

 Copenhagen Airport Bus